Links on Android Authority may earn us a commission. Learn more.

 Corsair makes some of the most reliable PC components, and its mice are no different.
 The Corsair Nightsword RGB is a tunable mouse, and Corsair markets it specifically for FPS and MOBA games.
 The selling point of this mouse is the precise weight calibration, which lets you play with the six mounting locations and two sets of weights.
 This means you can fine-tune the weight to your liking.

-In addition to that, Corsair has also added software functionality to detect the center of gravity of the mouse in real time.
+In addition to that, Corsair has added software functionality to detect the mouse’s center of gravity in real-time.
 So if you’re an FPS gamer with a specific focus on mouse weight, this is a great pick.
 While the sensor is 18,000 DPI, a tad slower than Razer’s fastest, it’s still a solid sensor to have in a high-end mouse.
 You also get eight programmable buttons and 4-zone RGB.

 3. Logitech G502 Hero

 The Logitech G502 Hero is a bit of an icon in the gaming mouse scene because of its infinite scroll wheel.
 The G502 comes with great ergonomics and is one of the most comfortable mice you can get for playing FPS games.
 It also comes with a DPI shift button for your thumb, although the button implementation is not as great as Razer’s clutch.

 It packs in a ton of features, too, with a blazing fast 25,600 DPI sensor, 11 programmable buttons, onboard memory for mouse settings, a tunable weight system, and Logitech’s Lightsync RGB.
 In addition to these features, it has a balanced design that is low-key yet retains those gamer aesthetic bits, so you’ll never have a dull day with this one.